 The statistics are disturbing.
 The nonprofit organization Rape, Abuse and Incest National Network (RAINN) says that every 73 seconds, an American is sexually assaulted.
 Each year, more than 433,000 people, age 12 or older, are victims of rape or other types of sexual violence.
+Our O’Fallon, IL sexual abuse law firm wants you to have information to protect your family.

 RAINN says one out of every six women in the U.S. is likely to be the victim of a completed or attempted rape in their lifetime, and more than two-thirds of all victims range in age from 12 to 34.
 Women also account for nearly 90% of all rape survivors.